Eritrea: Climate

 The climate of Eritrea is shaped by its diverse topographical features and its location within the tropics.
-The diversity of its landscape and topography in the highlands and lowlands of Eritrea results in a diversity of climate.
+The variation of landscape and topography across the highlands and lowlands of Eritrea creates a diversity of climate.
 The highlands have a temperate climate throughout the year.
-The climate of most lowland zones is arid and semiarid.
-The distribution of rainfall and vegetation types varies markedly throughout the country.
-Eritrean climate varies based on seasonal and altitudinal differences.
+The climate of most lowland zones is arid and semi-arid.
+Distribution of rainfall and vegetation types varies markedly throughout the country.
+Eritrean climate also varies based on seasonal and altitudinal differences.

 Due to its physical diversity, Eritrea is one of the few countries where one can experience "four seasons in a day".
-In the highlands (up to 3000m above sea level) the hottest month is usually May, with temperatures reaching 30 C, whereas winter occurs during December to February when temperatures can be as low as 10 C at night.
-The capital, Asmara, has a pleasant temperature all year round.
+In the highlands (up to 3000 m above sea level), the hottest month is usually May, with temperatures reaching 30 C, whereas winter occurs during December to February when temperatures can be as low as 10 C at night.
+The capital, Asmara, is temperate year-round.

 In the lowlands and the coastal areas, summer occurs from June to September, when temperatures can reach 40 C. Winter in the lowlands occurs from February to April, when temperatures are between 21 and 35 C.

-A 2022 analysis found that the expected costs for Eritrea to adapt to and avert the environmental consequences of climate change are going to be high.
+A 2022 analysis found that the expected costs for Eritrea to adapt to and avert the environmental consequences of climate change are high.